MLaGA: Multimodal Large Language and Graph Assistant

-In this section, we analyze MLaGA’s generalization in transfer scenarios.
-Transfer settings refer to the process of pre-training a model across multiple datasets on specific tasks, and then evaluating its performance on an entirely unseen dataset without additional fine-tuning.
+In this section, we analyze MLaGA’s generalization in both in-domain and cross-domain transfer scenarios.
+Transfer settings refer to the process of pretraining a model across multiple datasets on specific tasks and then evaluating its performance on an entirely unseen dataset without additional fine-tuning.
 This setup tests the model’s capacity to generalize learned patterns and representations to new, unseen domains.
 In our study, we assess MLaGA’s transfer capabilities under two distinct experimental configurations.
-In the initial configuration, we employ the demonstration template incorporating label signals to evaluate the MLaGA's transfer ability under few-shot scenario.
+In the initial configuration, we employ the demonstration template incorporating label signals to evaluate the MLaGA’s transfer ability under a few-shot scenario.
 In the subsequent configuration, we withhold label information when transferring to unseen datasets, a setup referred to as the zero-shot transfer setting.
-The results are presented in Table \ref{table:zero-shot-lp} and Table \ref{table:zero-shot-nc}.